inlets/inlets.dev/blog/_posts/2020-12-15-multi-cluster-monitoring.md

 ---
 layout: post
-title: Monitor multiple remote clusters with Prometheus and Grafana
+title: Monitor multi-cloud clusters with Prometheus and Grafana
 description: In many cases, a Kubernetes environment consists of multiple clusters.
 Learn how inlets can help setting up Prometheus Federation and bringing all the metrics in a single dashboard.
 author: Johan Siebens
 tags: inlets-pro hybrid-cloud metrics prometheus federation helm